ABQFilmTour/ABQFIlmTourBackend/docs/rest/api.md

 ### <a name="patch"></a>PATCH

+Modifies a user comment.

-Patches a UserComment on a location.
-All data to stay the same must be included.
+Restricted to superuser privileges or above.
+Patches a user comment from the user comments endpoint on a film location.
+All data will be overwritten - current fields to stay the same must be included as well.
+The ID of the user comment should be included in the body.
+Can be used to approve a comment submission.